xpack/web-doxygen/website/docs/manual/pages/markdown.md

 ### Treatment of HTML blocks {#md_html_blocks}

-<p>Markdown is quite strict in the way it processes block-level HTML:</p>
+Markdown is quite strict in the way it processes block-level HTML:
 <blockquote class="doxyBlockQuote">

-<p>block-level HTML elements — e.g. <span class="doxyComputerOutput">&lt;div&gt;</span>, <span class="doxyComputerOutput">&lt;table&gt;</span>, <span class="doxyComputerOutput">&lt;pre&gt;</span>, <span class="doxyComputerOutput">&lt;p&gt;</span>, etc. — must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with tabs or spaces.</p>
+block-level HTML elements — e.g. <span class="doxyComputerOutput">&lt;div&gt;</span>, <span class="doxyComputerOutput">&lt;table&gt;</span>, <span class="doxyComputerOutput">&lt;pre&gt;</span>, <span class="doxyComputerOutput">&lt;p&gt;</span>, etc. — must be separated from surrounding content by blank lines, and the start and end tags of the block should not be indented with tabs or spaces.
 </blockquote>

-<p>Doxygen does not have this requirement, and will also process Markdown formatting inside such HTML blocks.
-The only exception is <span class="doxyComputerOutput">&lt;pre&gt;</span> blocks, which are passed untouched (handy for ASCII art).</p>
+Doxygen does not have this requirement, and will also process Markdown formatting inside such HTML blocks.
+The only exception is <span class="doxyComputerOutput">&lt;pre&gt;</span> blocks, which are passed untouched (handy for ASCII art).

-<p>Doxygen will not process Markdown formatting inside verbatim or code blocks, and in other sections that need to be processed without changes (for instance formulas or inline dot graphs).</p>
+Doxygen will not process Markdown formatting inside verbatim or code blocks, and in other sections that need to be processed without changes (for instance formulas or inline dot graphs).

 ### Code Block Indentation {#mddox_code_blocks}

-<p>Markdown allows both a single tab or 4 spaces to start a code block.
-Since Doxygen already replaces tabs by spaces before doing Markdown processing, the effect will only be same if TAB_SIZE in the configuration file has been set to 4.
+Markdown allows both a single tab or 4 spaces to start a code block.
+Since Doxygen already replaces tabs by spaces before doing Markdown processing, the effect will only be same if TAB\_SIZE in the configuration file has been set to 4.
 When it is set to a higher value spaces will be present in the code block.
-A lower value will prevent a single tab to be interpreted as the start of a code block.</p>
+A lower value will prevent a single tab to be interpreted as the start of a code block.

-<p>With Markdown any block that is indented by 4 spaces (and 8 spaces inside lists) is treated as a code block.
-This indentation amount is absolute, i.e. counting from the start of the line.</p>
+With Markdown any block that is indented by 4 spaces (and 8 spaces inside lists) is treated as a code block.
+This indentation amount is absolute, i.e. counting from the start of the line.

-<p>Since Doxygen comments can appear at any indentation level that is required by the programming language, it uses a relative indentation instead.
+Since Doxygen comments can appear at any indentation level that is required by the programming language, it uses a relative indentation instead.
 The amount of indentation is counted relative to the preceding paragraph.
-In case there is no preceding paragraph (i.e. you want to start with a code block), the minimal amount of indentation of the whole comment block is used as a reference.</p>
+In case there is no preceding paragraph (i.e. you want to start with a code block), the minimal amount of indentation of the whole comment block is used as a reference.

-<p>In most cases this difference does not result in different output.
-Only if you play with the indentation of paragraphs the difference is noticeable:</p>
+In most cases this difference does not result in different output.
+Only if you play with the indentation of paragraphs the difference is noticeable:

 <pre><code>text